Mass in B minor structure: No. 2 Symbolum Nicenum

 The text of the profession of faith, Credo, is the Nicene Creed.
+Bach set this liturgical text instead of the simpler Apostles' Creed, which added to the length of the music, similar to a few exceptional later masses, including Mozart's Great Mass in C minor and Beethoven's Missa solemnis.

 It is structured in three sections, regarding Father, Son and Holy Spirit.
 Bach follows the structure, devoting two choral movements to the first section, beginning the second section with a duet, followed by three choral movements, and opening the third with an aria, followed by two choral movements.
 The center is the Crucifixus, set in E minor, the lowest key of the part.
 The Crucifixus is also the oldest music in the Mass, dating back to 1714.
 The part begins and ends with a sequence of two connected choral movements in contrasting style, a motet in stile antico, containing a chant melody, and a concerto.
 The chant melodies are devoted to two of the key words of this part: Credo (I believe) and Confiteor (I confess).

 Credo in unum Deum

 The Credo begins with "Credo in unum Deum" (I believe in one God), a polyphonic movement for five-part choir, to which two obbligato violins add independent parts.
 The theme is a Gregorian Chant, first presented by the tenor in long notes on a walking bass of the continuo.
 The other voices enter in the sequence bass, alto, soprano I, soprano II, each one before the former one even finishes its line.
 The two violins enter independently, reaching a seven-part fugue.
 The complex counterpoint of the seven parts, five voices and two violins, expands the theme of the chant, often in stretto function, and uses a variety of countersubjects.
 In the second exposition (sequence of fugue entries), the bass voice is missing, leading to anticipation and a climactic entry in augmentation (long notes) beginning the third exposition, just as an entry of the first violin ends the second exposition.
 Musicologist John Butt summarizes: "By using numerous stile antico devices in a particular order and combination, Bach has created a movement in which a standardised structure breeds a new momentum of its own".

 This movement in stile antico contrasts with the following modern concerto-style movement, Patrem omnipotentem.
 This contrast is reminiscent of the contrast between the two Kyrie movements and foreshadows the last two movements of the Symbolum Nicenum.
 Recent research dates the movement to 1747 or 1748 and suggests that it might have been the introduction to a Credo by a different composer, before Bach began to assemble the Mass.